warhollow/Warhollow/ghost-primer/ghost-primer-v0.4.4.md

 ---

 ## III.
-The Three Laws of Sovereign Compute
+The Three Pillars of Sovereign Compute

 **1. Identity must originate at the machine.**
 External systems may enhance capability,